Endo International Plc (ENDP) Q3 2017 Results - Earnings Call Transcript

 Paul V. Campanelli - Endo International Plc

 Dana, on the international side, I mean at this point in time, it's a very small part of our business.
 So, I think we've done a great job of putting Somar, Litha into better owners' hands to grow those businesses.
 But in terms of what remains in Canada and a little bit in the UK, I think these are so small at this point in time, we've got bigger challenges that we're focused on.
-So this is not our highest or priorities.
+So this is not our highest of priorities.

-Regarding the decision to bring a suit against the FDA, I would tell you that was a painstaking decision, and a lot of thoughtful, mindful approaches went into communicating in attempting to dialogue with the FDA.
+Regarding the decision to bring a suit against the FDA, I would tell you that was a painstaking decision, and a lot of thoughtful, mindful approaches went into communicating and attempting to dialogue with the FDA.
 So, I do agree with your statement in terms of it's not something that you see that much.
 We exhausted every means possible to resolve what we think is something that is incredibly unlawful.

-To take a product that we spent millions of dollars on to develop, to bring to a market under an NDA, and then have a category one compounder come to the market where the requirement is to fill out a page and a half application with no notice period, without any definition around the medical need, was something that was unacceptable to us and we needed to have a dialog.
+To take a product that we spent millions of dollars on to develop to bring to a market under an NDA, and then have a category one compounder come to the market where the requirement is to fill out a page and a half application with no notice period, without any definition around the medical need, was something that was unacceptable to us and we needed to have a dialogue.
 It didn't happen and we exhausted company means, political means, and ultimately after a period of time went by, we need to protect our intellectual property and our product.
 And that's why we went forward against the FDA.
 Thank you.

 Operator